 3. What's the Relationship Between Public School Ratings and Property Values?

-5. Is it OK to Buy a Home in a Not so Good School District?
+5. Is Buying a Home in a Good School District Okay?

-When determining where to buy a home, it is advised to look at the bigger picture.
-What are other aspects of your ideal home you hope to find in addition to a good school district?
+When determining where to buy a home, looking at the bigger picture is advised.
+What other aspects of your ideal home besides a good school district do you hope to find?
 Is having a big backyard important to you?
-What about bedroom count?
+What about the bedroom count?
 Do you want to be within close proximity to work?

 To find the median home price in a school district, take all property sale prices in that school district and put them in order from lowest to highest.
 Then, look at the number in the middle of the list.
 That number is the median price for homes in that school district.
 In other words, it's the middle number.